jitsi/handbook/docs/dev-guide/mobile-feature-flags.md

 * `kick-out.enabled`: Flag indicating if kickout is enabled.
 Default: enabled (true).
 * `live-streaming.enabled`: Flag indicating if live-streaming should be enabled.
 Default: auto-detected.
 * `meeting-name.enabled`: Flag indicating if displaying the meeting name should be enabled.
 Default: enabled (true).
 * `meeting-password.enabled`: Flag indicating if the meeting password button should be enabled.
-Note that this flag just decides on the buttton, if a meeting has a password set, the password ddialog will still show up.
+Note that this flag just decides on the buttton, if a meeting has a password set, the password dialog will still show up.
 Default: enabled (true).
 * `notifications.enabled`: Flag indicating if the notifications should be enabled.
 Default: enabled (true).
 * `overflow-menu.enabled`: Flag indicating if the audio overflow menu button should be displayed.
 Default: enabled (true).
 * `pip.enabled`: Flag indicating if Picture-in-Picture should be enabled.
 Default: auto-detected.